digital-fabric/modulation/README.md

 are hidden unless explicitly exported, and the global namespace remains clutter-free.
 All dependencies between source files are explicit, visible, and easy to understand.

+## Features

+- Provides complete isolation of each module: constant definitions in one file do not leak into another.
+- Enforces explicit exporting and importing of methods, classes, modules and constants.
+- Supports circular dependencies.
+- Supports [default exports](#default-exports) for modules exporting a single class or value.
+- Modules can be [lazy loaded](#lazy-loading) to improve start up time and memory consumption.
+- Modules can be [reloaded](#reloading-modules) at runtime without breaking your code in wierd ways.
+- Allows [mocking of dependencies](#mocking-dependencies) for testing purposes.
+- Can be used to [write gems](#writing-gems-using-modulation).
+- Facilitates [unit-testing](#unit-testing-modules) of private methods and constants.

 ## Installing Modulation